Reading

 Was there something special about Jacob in himself?

-No. He was a sinner like us all.
+No. Jacob was a sinner, like us all.

-But he wrestled with God, not letting go until he obtained a blessing, and he prevailed.
+But Jacob wrestled with God, not letting go until he obtained a blessing.
+And Jacob prevailed.

 God blessed Jacob, giving him a new name – Israel.